ericpark617/CS207-FinalProject/README.md

 # Credits

 * Ian Cumming (hackster.io) - Borrowed code for getting data from photoresistor and printing result.
-* Owner of the mikmo blog - Creator of Gobetwino program.
+* Owner of the mikmo blog - Used the Gobetwino program created by the blog poster, and the code for the syntax of the commands for Gobetwino